opensheetmusicdisplay/opensheetmusicdisplay.github.io/demo/index.md

 You control the zoom level of the music sheet displayed.
 Right now, OSMD is rendering the music piece at <span id="zoom-str">100</span>% on <span id="size-str">0</span>px width.

 ## Cursor
 OSMD is able to display a simple cursor.
 You can control the visibility of the cursor and navigate through the piece using the following controls.
-You can also use the right arrow key to step through the piece.
+You can also use the right arrow key to step through the piece. -->

-## Sheet music
+## Demo
 <div class="button group">
   <div class="control-container">
     <h4 class="centered">Cursor</h4>